 IGov Primer – Fit for Purpose GB Energy Governance Framework

-IGov has argued that governance (policies, institutions, rules and incentives of markets and networks, regulations such as codes, retail policy) could play a central role in transforming the current centralised, carbonised energy system into a decarbonised, flexible, equitable and secure energy system able to meet our greenhouse gas reductions.
+IGov has argued that governance (policies, institutions, rules and incentives of markets and networks, regulations such as codes, retail policy, and he underlying politics and decision-making of deciding on the details of those rules and incentives etc) should play a central role in transforming the current centralised, carbonised energy system into a decarbonised, flexible, equitable and secure energy system able to meet our greenhouse gas reductions.
 IGov has shown how the current governance framework within GB is not-fit-for-purpose for enabling this to happen; has argued why this is the case; and has put forward our own ideas for creating a governance framework that is fit for purpose.
 This primer summarises this area of our research.

 - Mar (conference) Event Report: Innovation & Governance for Future Energy Systems This IGov conference looked at a wide range of aspects for system change, including sessions on governance, its reform and wider system change.
 The above link to the event summary captures much of the discussion – you can access wider resources from the event here.

 - Jul (roundtable) Direction setting for energy system transformation this event consider how efforts to decarbonise along with technology change and falling costs are driving energy system change.
 It suggested how far this transformation can be realised and managed depends on the response of policy makers and regulators.

 - Jul (presentation) Direction-setting for energy system transformation working from the IGov framework this presentation from the above event asked why direction-setting matters and what some for the issues to consider are.
 Its sets out how the IGov framework can support transparent and legitimate decision making, as well as our proposals for how to achieve it.